 Two things to help us worship in spirit and truth

-1. Never lose the wonder of it all
+1. Never lose the wonder and amazement of God’s love

 - “When wonder is dead, the soul becomes a dry bone” (Bishop William Quayle).